ping58972/ICS311_restuarantAPP/README.md

 Password: root

-Then run the my attached "ProjectHandoutStep3_NalongsoneDanddank.sql" script inside the new connection to create the database that my app will connect to.
+Then run the my attached "ProjectHandoutStep3_NalongsoneDanddank.sql" script inside folder "database_script" for the new connection to create the database that my app will connect to.

 # For Non-IT person OR Non-Programmer: